 Lying.
 Lying is making a false statement in any format (oral, written, or by gesture) with the intent to deceive or mislead.
 A cadet's word is a pledge that his/her statements are the truth without reservation.
 Oral or written reports, required within the context of cadet management and accountability, are official statements and must be complete and accurate.
 Lying includes employing technicalities, or making evasive or misleading statements to conceal guilt.
 Removing or altering official records is considered a form of lying under the Code.
 Other forms of lying may include obtaining leave authorization on false pretenses, signing out to a false location, knowingly signing in or out with an incorrect time, signing in for another cadet, or possession of false identification.
 It is possible to make a false statement in haste and without premeditation or thought.
 If a cadet makes such a statement, he/she must immediately correct the mistake.
+Such responses are considered "pop off" answers and, if immediately corrected the mistake.
 Such responses are considered "pop off" answers and, if immediately corrected, are normally excused.
 Likewise, reports or statements made in error and realized later to be false are excusable only if corrected in a timely manner upon realization of the error.
 To let a mistake go uncorrected is to allow a false statement to stand as the truth and is an honor violation.